prosyslab/turbo-tv-artifact/README.md

 │  ├─ unit-js
 │  ├─ corpus
 │  └─ unit-llvm
-├─ fuzzilli                     <- Validation corpus generator implemened on Fuzzilli ├─ d8s                          <- d8 builds for each TurboFan bugs
+├─ fuzzilli                     <- Validation corpus generator implemented on Fuzzilli ├─ d8s                          <- d8 builds for each TurboFan bugs
 │  ├─ 1126249
 │  ├─ 1198705
 │  └─ ...
 ├─ eval                         <- Evaluation results.
-Counter examples list in here.
+Counterexamples list in here.
 ├─ workbenchs                   <- Workbenchs for reproduced evaluation.
-All the data already in here.
+All the data is already in here.
 │  ├─ workbench-corpus
 │  ├─ workbench-unitjs
 │  └─ ...